KD9YQK/ARES_Sim_1/operators/Operator_01_Rescue_Alpha.md

 Communications task:

 Report the situation to Net Control.
 You may state that Alpha Team Leader is requesting guidance or appropriate support.

-You may not decide to move residents, enter the building, or direct medical response.

 ## Conditional Information